 Transitioning from 2 naps to 1 can be one of the trickier nap transitions.
-Instead of extending your baby’s wake time by 15 or 30 minutes, you’re stretching it to 2 or 3 hours which can be quite a stretch for you and your child!
+Instead of extending your baby’s wake time by 15 or 30 minutes, you’re stretching it to hours, to get them on a new one year old schedule, which can be quite a stretch!

 Most toddlers will still sleep the same amount of time during the day (around 2 to 3 hours).
 Instead of taking two shorter naps, they’ll consolidate their daytime sleep into one longer nap.

 Learn all about when babies go from two naps to one and how to make the transition to one nap.